Last Updated on February 27, 2023

 Locals have told us that officials have sent divers under the waterfall.
 They’ve found bits of metal, car parts, and lodged trees.

 The pool in front of Elk River Falls is also NOT a place for swimming or diving.
-The currents immediately in front of the waterfall at its base are extremely strong and deaths have occurred, even with strong and healthy swimmers.
+The currents immediately in front of the waterfall at its base are extremely strong and elk river falls deaths have occurred, even with strong and healthy swimmers.

 If you do want to swim, the area behind the boulder is shallow and calm, but we personally have chosen to just admire Elk River Falls from dry land.